 The first Sphere is called the Crown (Kether in Hebrew) and it symbolizes the mystical point, or First Force of Whirling Energy, at the center of a circle.
 Here we have the focusing of Power and the beginning of all things.

 The second Sphere is called Wisdom (Chokmah), the second power of God.
 It is located at the top of the right Pillar and represents the Father Principle in Creation.
 It is the beginning of polarity.

 The third Sphere is called Understanding (Binah), the third power of God and, thus, the third point on the Supernal Triangle, which consist of the top three Spheres.
 It is the Mother principle in all Nature.
 It is at the top of the left Pillar of the Tree.
 As the Life Force begins to limit Itself energy condenses itself and marks the beginning of generation.
-The remaining Spheres come from here, which represent the seven days of creation.
+The remaining 7 Spheres, numbered 4 through 10, come from here.
+They represent the seven days of creation.

 The fourth Sphere is called Mercy (Chesed), the fourth power of God and represents Cosmic Memory looking back to the Source of all.
 It represents power in action and demonstrates beneficence, mildness and might.
 This is the first day of Biblical creation.

 The fifth Sphere is called Severity (Geburah), the fifth power of God.
 This represents the operation of Cosmic Law, which may seem severe if you are acting contrary to it.

 The sixth Sphere is called Beauty (Tiphareth), the sixth power of God.
 It represents the Cosmic Sun/Son and Divine Love.
 It’s at the center of the Tree and thereby represents harmony, symmetry and balancing of all opposites.
 It is also the Mediator between the archetypal worlds above and the human realms below.
 It is the point of the second triad which is the reverse of the first and thus reflects it.